International School of Budapest

-The International School of Budapest (abbreviated ISB) is an international school located in District XI of Budapest, Hungary.
+The International School of Budapest (abbreviated ISB, Hungarian: Budapesti Nemzetkozi Iskola) is an international school located in District XI of Budapest, Hungary.
+It is the third most expensive private school in Budapest.
 Established in 1996, the school follows the British National Curriculum and offers both Hungarian-English bilingual and English-language educational programs.
 It is maintained by the International Education Centre Foundation.

 Since 2025, the school has been led by Karin Wouters as head of school.
 In 2023, ISB relocated to a new campus in District XI, provided by the IT Campus, which includes modern facilities such as a gymnasium, café, and restaurant.
 The campus is shared with Kodolányi János University.
 As of 2025, the International School of Budapest ranks as the third most expensive private school in Hungary, following the American International School of Budapest and the British International School Budapest.

 Curriculum

 Early childhood education at the school is based on the standards of Hungarian state kindergartens.
 From Grade 1 to Grade 8, students follow either a bilingual Hungarian-British English program or a British English-only program, with the latter being the preferred option.

 In the upper secondary school, students are prepared for the International General Certificate of Secondary Education (IGCSE) examinations.
 Since 2020, the school has also offered the International Baccalaureate (IB) Diploma Programme, as well as the IB Certificate Programme for students not enrolled in the full diploma track.

-The school is recognized for combining British educational standards with Hungarian academic traditions, offering a multicultural environment and a globally oriented curriculum.